ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-sorting/index.md

 <grid-example title='Group Sort Client-side' name='group-sort-client-side' type='generated' options='{ "enterprise": true, "extras": ["alasql"], "modules": ["serverside"] }'></grid-example>

-## Groups - Server-side
+## Server-side Group Sorting

 When grouping and Server-side sorting, the grid will reload the data if it needs to be sorted.

 Not all rows need to be reloaded when a sort changes.
 Group levels only need to be reloaded (sorted) if the sort impacts the group level.
 A sort will impact a group level if the sort is on a grouped column, or the sort is on an aggregated column (ie `colDef.aggFunc` is set).

-The exmaple below demonstrates.
+The example below demonstrates.
 Note the following:

 - Sorting is done on the Server-side via grid property `serverSideSortOnServer=true`.
 - Sorting by `Country` reloads the top level groups.